This software uses the affine transformation to register images. These are the kind of images obtained by a

-provides the names of the two image files to be registered.
-The program will then register the images and
+software is automatic.
+The user provides the two images to be registered.
+The program will register the

 Assumptions: It is assumed that

-• parallel lines in the scene remain parallel in the images
+- parallel lines in the scene remain parallel in the images

-• the images are in the same modality,
+- the images are in the same modality,

-• at least 50% overlap exists between the images.
+- at least 50% overlap exists between the images.

-If one or more of these assumptions are violated, the program may register the images approximately, or
+If one or more of these assumptions are violated, the program may register the images only approximately, or

 report a failure.